Library Funding Vote

 How is the library levy used?

-Community-based funding provides a stable source of revenue for the library’s essential services and programs.
-When the levy for Wood Library was first approved in 2012, it represented 75% of the total operating budget.
-Today, community-based funding supports about 72% of the library’s budget.
+The levy for Wood Library was first approved in 2012 by school district voters.
+At that time it represented 75% of the total operating budget.
+Today, community-based funding represents about 76% of the library’s budget.

 Why does Wood Library ask for funding this way?

-State education law allows libraries to appeal to school district voters for community-based funding and changes to the levy.
+State Education Law allows libraries to appeal to school district voters for community-based funding and changes to the levy.
 An increase in the levy must be presented to school district voters for approval by proposition.

 How do people use Wood Library?